paulrosenzweig/awair-to-s3/README.md

 # Configuration

+Create a new Lambda function called **awair-to-s3** (if you want to name it something else, you'll have to update **main.go**).
 This is how the Lambda function should be configured.

 ![Function Settings](images/function-settings.png)